WZZ1998/learngit_wzz/readme.txt

-Git is a open-source version-control sys.
+Git is an open-source version-control sys.
-It is free.
+It is just totally free.